One person, start to finish.

 No account manager, no handoff to a junior, no offshore team.
 You text the number, I pick up.
 I write every line of the code that ends up on your domain.

-The shops I grew up next to deserve something hand-made.
+The businesses I grew up next to deserve something hand-made.
 A site that loads in under a second on a phone.
-A site that looks like the shop itself, not a SaaS dashboard.
+A site that looks like the business itself, not a SaaS dashboard.
 A site that the owner pays for once, owns forever, and never gets a renewal email about.
-Software has convinced small business that everything has to be a subscription.
-It doesn't.
+You don't have to rent your website.

 So I built a small practice around the opposite idea.
 One person on the file.
 One phone number.
 One flat fee.
 No retainer in the contract.
 The mockup is free, you only pay if you say yes, and if you ever want to move the code somewhere else, it's yours to take.
 The math is on the rest of this page.